 - AI models are sensitive to bias, which is difficult to fully capture in pre-market stages;

 - Changes in technology (e.g. CT scanners) or disease prevalence (e.g. covid-19) might cause an AI solution to drop in performance.

-Manufacturers need to consider these characteristics to ensure the continued suitability of their product during clinical use.
+Manufacturers need to consider these characteristics to ensure the continued suitability of their products during clinical use.